rwanyoike/bookmark-refresh/README.md

 ## Usage

-> **Backup your bookmarks!**
+**Remember to make a backup of your bookmarks!**

-Open the extenstion and click **Start**.
+Open the extension and click **Start**.
 It will proceed to load your bookmarks and start the update.

-For example, this bookmark's page:
+For example, a bookmark pointing to this page:

 ```html
 <!DOCTYPE html>